Professional Referee Organization: International appointments

 In December 2018, Jair Marrufo as referee, Frank Anderson and Corey Rockwell as assistant referees, and Mark Geiger as an assistant video assistant referee, were selected to oversee the 2018 FIFA Club World Cup final.

+At the 2022 World Cup in Qatar, several PRO officials were appointed to the final.
+Ismail Elfath served as the fourth official, Kathryn Nesbitt was the 5th official, Kyle Atkins was the offside VAR for the match, and Corey Parker was the standby VAR.

 In August 2023, six PRO officials were appointed to the FIFA Women's World Cup final—three on-field and three video officials.
 Tori Penso was chosen to adjudicate the final, alongside assistant referees Brooke Mayo and Kathryn Nesbitt.
 Also chosen were Support VAR Armando Villarreal, Standby VAR Carol Anne Chenard, and Standby AVAR Drew Fischer.

+At the 2026 FIFA World Cup, Ismail Elfath, Kyle Atkins, and Corey Parker took the field for the semifinal between Argentina and England.
+It was first time a PRO referee has taken charge of a semifinal at a men's World Cup.